guildai/guild.ai/pages/docs/guides/create-tflite-file.md

 tags: mobile, tflite

-# Create a TensorFlow Lite file
+# Create a TensorFlow Lite File

 [TensorFlow Lite ->](https://www.tensorflow.org/lite/) is a runtime platform used to run TensorFlow models on mobile and embedded devices.